Dr. Richard Villar in Gaza CC BY-NC-ND / ICRC / Alyona Synenko

 As we headed to the hospital, we wondered if this was the calm before the storm – the streets were really quiet.
-There was virtually no-one around.
+There was virtually no one around.
 We knew protests were expected.

 I have never seen so many patients in one day.
-The staff had prepared for it, but still it was completely overwhelming.
+The staff had prepared for it, still it was completely overwhelming.

 Certain things really stood out.
 Non-medical staff stepped up and saved lives.
 I saw cleaners helping medics with patients.
 I saw management putting on tourniquets to stop people from bleeding to death.
 Around 120 to 130 patients were treated in the operating theatres at this hospital alone.
-A bus might arrive suddenly with up to 40 people onboard.
+A bus would arrive suddenly with up to 40 people onboard.
 We had to just deal with it.

 Imagine going down to a packed underground station at rush hour but finding those people all needed urgent medical attention, some might be bleeding to death.
-It was packed, but still there were people in charge, people organising.
+It was packed, but still there were people in charge, people organizing.

 One case really stood out.
 I saw a patient who came in bleeding from the femoral artery, the artery in the leg.
 Blood was shooting up from the trolley to the ceiling.
 I saw someone pushing down on that artery to save that person's life, until we could put a clip on it.

 That person saved a life then disappeared.
 I will never know who did that but I want to thank them from the bottom of my heart.
 It was an act of medical heroism.
-As far as I could see everyone that came in to our surgical ward alive, they left alive.
+As far as I could see everyone that came in to our surgical ward alive, left alive.
 I'm immensely proud of the colleagues I work with for that.

 I've seen people with gunshot wounds before, but never so many.
 It's my 9th or 10th mission with the Red Cross and this is the most casualties I've ever seen in one day.
-I think for the staff here it's the same – they tell me they never saw this many patients in one day, in such a short space of time, even in the past.
+I think for the staff here it's the same – they tell me they never saw these many patients in one day, in such a short space of time, even in the past.
 Monday was a huge logistical challenge, but the teams here succeeded.
 They can really be proud.